olivier01A/wireframing/README.md

 By clearly defining these elements, wireframes make it easier to test usability, gather feedback, and ensure that the final product aligns with both business goals and user needs.

+# Types of Wireframes

+## 1. Low-Fidelity Wireframes

+### Definition:

+.Rough, simple sketches of the design.

+.Focuses on structure and layout, not on visual details.

+.Usually black-and-white, often with placeholders like boxes for images and "lorem ipsum" for text.

+### Characteristics:

+.Minimal detail.

+.Created quickly, often by hand or with simple tools.

+.Emphasizes overall layout, content hierarchy, and functionality rather than aesthetics.

+### When Used:

+.Early in the design process.

+.Useful for brainstorming and exploring multiple design directions.

+.Helps identify usability issues and user flow before investing time in visuals.

+.Often shared during initial stakeholder discussions to align on structure and core ideas.

+### Example:
+A sketch of a homepage showing a header at the top, a search bar in the middle, and navigation links on the left.

+## 2. High-Fidelity Wireframes

+### Definition:

+.Detailed and polished representations of the design.

+.Looks close to the final product, including colors, typography, spacing, and images.

+.May include clickable elements to simulate user interaction (interactive prototypes).

+### Characteristics:

+.Rich detail and design accuracy.

+.Focuses on visual design, branding, and precise interactions.

+.Requires more time and advanced tools (e.g., Figma, Adobe XD, Sketch).

+### When Used:

+.Later in the design process, once the structure is approved.

+.Helpful for usability testing, stakeholder presentations, and developer handoff.

+.Provides a clear blueprint for implementation.

+### Example:
+A realistic homepage mockup showing the company’s logo, exact fonts, branded colors, interactive buttons, and sample images.

+Key Differences Summary
+Aspect	Low-Fidelity Wireframes	High-Fidelity Wireframes Detail Level	Simple, minimal, abstract	Detailed, realistic, polished Focus	Layout & functionality	Visual design & interactivity Speed	Quick to create	Time-intensive
+Tools	Paper, whiteboard, Balsamiq	Figma, Adobe XD, Sketch Stage of Use	Early ideation, brainstorming	Later stages, usability testing, development handoff

+### In short:

+Low-fidelity wireframes = great for early exploration and communication of ideas.

+High-fidelity wireframes = great for finalizing design details, usability testing, and developer guidance.